-"Reserve" means those lands set aside as reserves for the use and benefit of the Nisichawayasihk Cree Nation.
+"NCN Lands" means those lands set aside as NCN Lands for the use and benefit of the Nisichawayasihk Cree Nation as more fully described in Nisichawayasi Aski-Pumenikewin.

 "Onuwosonekew (Voter) means an NCN Citizen who is at least eighteen (18) years of age on the date a council or board election is held in accordance with this Election Law.